The Big Heat is one of the most

 film it actually is.

 the several masterworks by director Fritz Lang.
 It's a great

 For any viewers who have seen the film before it's worth noting

 upgrade value with the amazing picture quality.
 Newcomers won't

-likely be disappointed either and are encouraged to seek out the film and specifically this
+likely be disappointed either and are encouraged to seek out the

-if you want to order it do so soon.
+a solid purchase and if you want to order it do so soon.
 Only

 3,000 copies were produced and I would expect there to far less

 available than that now.
 Keep that in mind when deciding when to

 Neil Lumbard is a lifelong fan of cinema, and a student who aspires to make movies.
 He loves writing, and currently does in Texas.